 How to monitor your alcohol intake and lower your risk of negative consequences

-- Keep track of your drinks
+- Keep track of the number of drinks you consume

 - Alternate alcoholic and non-alcoholic beverages